mikedilger/mosaic-spec/docs/reference.md

 * By containing the kind, records that are edited cannot change their kind.
 * By containing the kind, software can filter records that are not relevant to a situation without needing to look them up first.
+* By putting the timestamp at the front of the address, addresses sort in time order and group temporally (for database performance).
 * By containing the original timestamp and a 64-bit nonce, it is statistically infeasible for two different records to have the same address unintentionally.
 In fact this is overkill, but using anything shorter